flutter/plugins/README.md

 Please file any issues, bugs, or feature requests in the [main flutter repo](https://github.com/flutter/flutter/issues/new).

+Firebase plugins are maintained in a separate repository.
+Learn more about [FlutterFire](https://github.com/FirebaseExtended/flutterfire/blob/master/README.md).

 ## Contributing

 If you wish to contribute a new plugin to the Flutter ecosystem, please